 Kristine Heiney, PhD

 In June 2023, I successfully defended my PhD at the Norwegian University of Science and Technology (NTNU).
-I carried out my doctoral work under the supervision of Prof. Stefano Nichele at Oslo Metropolitan University (OsloMet).
-In 2022, I spent six months visiting Prof. Timothy O’Leary’s group at the University of Cambridge.
-I earned my Master in Biomedical Engineering from the University of Porto in 2018, with thesis work conducted under the supervision of Dr. Paulo Aguiar at the Institute for Research and Innovation in Health (i3S), and my Bachelor in Applied and Engineering Physics from Cornell University in 2010.
+I carried out my doctoral work under the supervision of Stefano Nichele at Oslo Metropolitan University (OsloMet).
+In 2022, I spent six months visiting Timothy O’Leary’s group at the University of Cambridge.
+I earned my Master in Biomedical Engineering from the University of Porto in 2018, with thesis work conducted under the supervision of Paulo Aguiar at the Institute for Research and Innovation in Health (i3S), and my Bachelor in Applied and Engineering Physics from Cornell University in 2010.